akaJLM/tild/README.md

 Currently compatible with IE9+, Chrome, Firefox, Opera, Safari

+Under going test + minimal fix (like grid) for IE6, IE7, IE8.

-I lost all my files yesterday, I rebuild this idea rapidely this morning and it's only an incomplete Alpha idea - also nothing already tested yet because I lost also a lot of search on some css hack for all classes (to work fine with each other), I lost some of my proper effects (now it's safe here, also if it's an incomplete Alpha idea).
+I lost all my files yesterday, I rebuild this idea rapidely this morning and it's only an incomplete Alpha version - also nothing (or only a very small part) already tested yet because I lost also a lot of search on some css hack for all classes (to work fine with each other), I lost some of my proper effects (now it's safe here, also if it's an incomplete Alpha version).

 Reset: normalize.css v1.1.2 by http://necolas.github.io/normalize.css/